AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/validation-debug.md

 ---
-title: Flexible Mode
+title: Validating and Debugging using Dispatcher Tools
-description: Flexible Mode
+description: Validating and Debugging using Dispatcher Tools
 feature: Dispatcher
 ---
-# Flexible Mode {#Dispatcher-in-the-cloud}
+# Validating and Debugging using Dispatcher Tools {#Dispatcher-in-the-cloud}

 ## Introduction {#apache-and-dispatcher-configuration-and-testing}